Cradle of Thorns

-Cradle of Thorns was an American rock band.
-Formed in 1988 in Bakersfield, California by singer Ty Elam, the band was initially defined by their gothic rock style.
-After releasing their debut album, Remember It Day, independently in 1990, the band signed with Triple X Records, and would come to be defined by a more dance music-oriented style influenced by heavy metal and industrial rock.
-In 1998, the band changed their name to Videodrone and signed with Korn's vanity label Elementree Records, releasing their self titled fourth album, Videodrone the following year, which featured a mix of industrial music and nu metal.
+Cradle of Thorns was an American rock band formed in 1988 in Bakersfield, California by singer Ty Elam.
+After releasing their debut album, Remember It Day, independently in 1990, the band signed with Triple X Records.
+In 1998, the band changed their name to Videodrone and signed with Korn's vanity label Elementree Records, releasing their self titled fourth album, Videodrone the following year.
 Videodrone disbanded two years later, but reformed under their original name from 2007 to 2015.

 History

 Formation and Remember It Day (1988–1990)

 In 1988 vocalist Ty Elam formed Cradle of Thorns.
 They toured extensively and earned an underground following.
 They released an independent record entitled Remember It Day in 1990.

 Feed-Us (1994–1995)

 The band signed with Triple X Records (label of Jane's Addiction and Social Distortion) and in 1994 released Feed-Us, produced by Ross Robinson.

 Download This!
 (1996–1998)

 1996's Download This! saw the departure of female vocalist Tamera Slayton and bassist Scat Elis.
 New bassist Purdy Spackle joined the group.
 The song "Bulimia Blowjob" features an appearance by vocalist Aimee Echo of Human Waste Project and TheSTART, and Jeff Schartoff, of Human Waste Project and Professional Murder Music.